Who are we?

 The following list includes some of the tools we hope to use:

 Google classroom: an online space for delivering content in the form or links, written information and communications.
 Youth will also be able to upload videos and completed tasks.
+Most badgework support is being provided and assessed through Classroom.
+(Currently Joeys and Scouts have an operational Classroom, and a Cub one is being assembled.)

 Online scouting information